Carter Page slams Sally Yates over DNC claims Trump 'weaponizing' DOJ: 'Exactly what she did' in Russia probe

 In Page's case, an ex-FBI lawyer, Kevin Clinesmith, even falsified an email from the CIA to make Page's Russian contacts seem nefarious, when Page in fact had been an informant to the CIA about those contacts.
 Clinesmith is expected to plead guilty in the first criminal case to stem from Connecticut U.S. Attorney John Durham's probe into the Russia investigation's origins.

-Joining Hannity during the second night of the Democratic National Convention, Page blasted former Acting Attorney General Sally Yates, who he said had been "disgraced" in front of Congress.
+Joining Hannity during the second night of the Democratic National Convention, Page blasted former acting Attorney General Sally Yates, who he said had been "disgraced" in front of Congress.

 CLICK HERE TO GET THE FOX NEWS APP